Emergence of Minimal Circuits for Indirect Object Identification in Attention-Only Transformers

-\paragraph{Motivation} We also train a one-head, two-layer attention-only transformer to observe how a model performs IOI in the availability of compositions \citep{elhage2021mathematical} using the output of the previous layer.
-The head dimension was $4$ for the one-layer two-heads model, and for this model, since we have a single head per layer, the hidden dimension is the same as the hidden dimension of the one-head one-layer model, i.e., $8$.
+We also train a two-layer attention-only transformer with one head in each layer to observe how a model performs IOI in the availability of compositions~\citep{elhage2021mathematical}.
+The head dimension was $4$ for the one-layer two-heads model.
+For this model, since we have a single head per layer, the head dimension is the same as the hidden dimension, i.e., $8$.
 So, this model has more representational capacity than the one-head one-layer model.
-If this model doesn't perform any composition, then it is the same as the one-layer two-heads model with each layer writing to the residual stream in orthogonal subspaces of $4$ dimensions each.
+If this model doesn't perform any composition, i.e., if the second layer just doesn't depend on the output of the first layer, then it is the same as the one-layer two-heads model with each layer writing to the residual stream in orthogonal subspaces of $4$ dimensions each.